 Walk until you’ve worked up an appetite, then find a place for brunch – that most New York of meals

-Alternate idea: explore the Village through your stomach!
-This Greenwich Village food tour covers the history of the Village from the perspective of a local, taking 3 hours and including 6 tastings, including New York classics like the hot dog, a true New York deli sandwich, pizza, and other secret treats that will be revealed on the day of the tour.
+Tastings include New York classics like the hot dog, a true New York deli sandwich, pizza, and other secret treats that will be revealed on the day of the tour!

 If you just need coffee, 9th Street Espresso has some amazing iced coffee and great espresso drinks.
 You can also go on a Chelsea Market food tour!